Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 ## Coordinate Mapping

 Translation (mapping) of coordinates between genome, transcript and protein space is a common task in bioinformatics.
-Over the past months a group of us have been working to expand and harmonize the mapping capabilities in our infrastructure.
-High-level functions for mapping between genome and transcript space (`mapToGenome()` and `mapToTranscript()`) have been added to `GenomicRanges` and `GenomicAlignments` in the devel branch.
+Over the past months we've been working to expand and harmonize the mapping capabilities in our infrastructure.
-Element-wise (aka "parallel") versions of the functions (`pmapToGenome()` and `pmapToTranscript`) map the i-th element of 'x' to the i-th element of 'alignment'.
+High-level functions for mapping between genome and transcript space, `mapToGenome` and `mapToTranscript`, have been added to `GenomicRanges` and `GenomicAlignments` in the devel branch.
+Element-wise (aka "parallel") versions of the functions, `pmapToGenome` and `pmapToTranscript`, map the i-th element of 'x' to the i-th element of 'alignment'.
 Still on the TODO is a function for protein space.

 Others involved in the project are  Michael, Herve, Laurent, Robert and Martin.
 Discussions and progress can be followed at the